xparq/regenv/README.md

 More

-	If you have anything to say, please send an e-mail to "lunakid" at the... you know which search provider that runs a nice email service too. ;)
+	If you have anything to say, please send an e-mail to "lunakid" at the... you know which search provider that runs a nice email service too, and is not Yahoo. ;)

 	For the original SetEnv tool, Jonathan published an excellent article on
 	CodeProject: http://www.codeproject.com/Articles/12153/SetEnv